 \subsection{Avoided crossing of LiF}

-The avoided crossing between the ionic and neutral $^1\Sigma^+$ states of LiF is a common benchmark for correlated methods, as the location of the crossing is highly sensitive to the amount of correlation.
-At large distances, the lowest triplet state is very close in energy to the singlet states.
-If the wave function is not spin adapted, the triplet state will mix with the singlets during the selection, and the convergence of the {\cipsi} calculations to the correct states is not guaranteed.
+The avoided crossing between the ionic and neutral $^1\Sigma^+$ states of LiF is a common benchmark for correlated methods, as the location of the crossing is highly sensitive to the amount of correlation. \cite{casanova_2012,legeza_2003,garniron_2017a} At large distances, the lowest triplet state is very close in energy to the singlet states.
+If the wave function is not spin-adapted, the triplet state will mix with the singlets during the selection, and the convergence of the {\cipsi} calculation to the correct states is not guaranteed.

-To show the importance of spin adaptation for such a problem, we have reported in Fig.~\ref{fig:lif} the potential energy curve of the two lowest singlet states of LiF computed with and without imposing spin adaptation.
-For all the distances, the {\cipsi} calculations were run blindly (with no user interaction), starting with the CAS-SCF(2,2)/aug-cc-pVDZ wave functions of both states (four determinants).
-Only the lowest molecular orbital was frozen, corresponding to the $1s$ orbital of the Fluorine atom.
-The calculations were stopped when the second-order perturbative contribution was below $0.1$~m$E_h$ or when the number of determinants reached 4 million.
+We report in Fig.~\ref{fig:lif} the potential energy curve of the two lowest singlet states of LiF computed with and without imposing spin adaptation.
+For all the distances, the {\cipsi} calculations were run \emph{blindly} (with no user interaction), starting with the CASSCF(2,2)/aug-cc-pVDZ wave functions of both states (four determinants).
+Only the lowest molecular orbital was frozen, corresponding to the $1s$ orbital of the fluorine atom.
+The calculations were stopped when the second-order perturbative correction was below $0.1$~m$E_h$ or when the number of determinants reached 4 million.

-Fig.~\ref{fig:lif} shows that for large distances, without spin adaptation there are multiple erratic points for which the two obtained states are not the desired ones.
-This curve also shows that all the points obtained with spin adaptation converged to the correct states, giving a smooth potential energy curve.
+Figure \ref{fig:lif} shows that for large distances, without spin adaptation, there are multiple erratic points for which the two obtained states are not the desired ones.
+This curve also shows that all the points obtained with spin-adaptation converged to the correct states, giving a smooth potential energy curve.